lavague-ai/LaVague/docs/docs/get-started/customization.md

 Any lines after this are the instructions.
 Again, you can change these to whatever you like.

-With `lavague-launch`, these instructions will appear as clickable suggestions in the interactive Gradio demo.
+In `launch` mode, these instructions will appear as clickable suggestions in the interactive Gradio demo.
 We provide three instructions in our default file, but you can provide more or less instructions if you like.

-With `lavague-build`, the code generated can be executed to perform the instructions you provide in your instructions file.
+In `build` mode, the code generated can be executed to perform the instructions you provide in your instructions file.